-ensure evidence gathered to report derived and emergency grades is standard-specific.
+• ensure evidence gathered to report derived and emergency grades is standard-specific, valid and verifiable or justifiable.

 How effectively does the school's internal and external moderation assure assessment quality?

 Evidence found that internal and external moderation are ensuring assessment quality (CAAS Guidelines 2.6iii & vi, and Assessment (including Examination) Rules for Schools with Consent to Assess 2017 6.4b)